 What time is Strictly Come Dancing on TV?

-The 2017 series continues on Saturday 11th November at 6.45pm on BBC1 – with the results show airing on Sunday 12th November at 7.20pm on BBC1.
+The 2017 series continues with Blackpool Week on Saturday 18th November at 6.45pm on BBC1 – with the results show airing on Sunday 18th November at 7.15pm on BBC1.

+- Who’s out of Strictly Come Dancing 2017?
+The full list of eliminated celebrities and professional dancers

+- Are the Strictly Come Dancing VTs too cheesy – and why are they there in the first place?

 Who are Strictly 2017 celebrities?